Mark Stone: International play

 Stone was selected to Canada's junior team for the 2012 World Junior Championships, held in Alberta.
 He began the tournament with a hat-trick and an assist in the first contest, an 8–1 win against Finland, and consequently was named Canada's player of the game.
 After losing their semi-final against Russia, Canada defeated Finland to win the bronze medal.
 Finishing the tournament with a team-leading seven goals and ten points, Stone was named one of Canada's three best players, as selected by the coaches.
 Stone was named to Team Canada at the 2016 World Championships, which won the gold medal.

 On April 29, 2019, Stone was named to the Team Canada roster for the 2019 IIHF World Championship held in Slovakia.
 On May 10, 2019, he was designated an alternate captain, along with Sean Couturier.
 He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
 Stone finished the tournament co-leading alongside Anthony Mantha with 14 points in 10 games.
 He was named the tournament's Most Valuable Player by the media.

+On December 31, 2025, he was named to Canada's roster to compete at the 2026 Winter Olympics.